cbfinn/gps/docs/usage.md

 Usage:
 * `python python/gps/gps_main.py <EXPERIMENT_NAME> -n`

-  Creates a new experiment folder at  `experiments/<EXPERIMENT_NAME>` with an empty hyperparams file `hyperparams.py`.
-Copy and paste your old `hyperparams.py` from your previous experiment and make any modifications.
+  Creates a new experiment folder at  `experiments/<EXPERIMENT_NAME>` with a hyperparams file `hyperparams.py` (and possibly a targets file `targets.npz`) copied from the previous experiment created.
+Change `hyperparams.py` to specify the new experiment.

 * `python python/gps/gps_main.py <EXPERIMENT_NAME> -t` (for ROS only)